-You are welcome to bring any children under age 1 in for your appointment.
-On-site child care is available and should be booked in advance(see Stella's Playroom).
+You are welcome to bring any children under the age of one in for your appointment.
+On-site child care is available through Stella's Playroom and should be booked in advance.

 Download and complete the patient referral form from the Forms section below.
 Once completed, please fax to 416-323-6356.

 A rapid consultation service is available for pregnant or preconception patients who require timely recommendations regarding the use of medication for treatment of depression in pregnancy.
-Every effort is made to provide a consultation appointment within 3–5 business days.
+Every effort is made to provide a one-time consultation appointment within 3–5 business days.
 Post-consultation, patients can remain on the wait list for care, if required.

 At any given time our team also includes social work and medical students, post-graduate medical trainees in psychiatry, obstetrics and gynecology, and family medicine, as well as clinical fellows from Canada and around the world.